DHTMLX/gantt-docs/data/api/gantt_env_other.md

 =============

 @short:
-	a set of flags which describes current environment
+	a set of flags which describe current environment

 @type:object